 3. Find out what on your itinerary requires pre-booking and/or permits

-There are a certain places in the UAE which are free of cost, but still you need a pre-booking voucher from them.
+There are certain places in the UAE that are free of cost, but still, you need a pre-booking voucher from them.
 This is generally done to control the influx of tourists.
 Another thing to note is that some places require a permit, for example, you are going on a day’s trip to Musandam in Oman, you don’t require a visa.
 However, you do require a permit to enter the territory.
 (Indians can’t access all the regions in Oman without a valid visa.)

 4. When you plan to go to a certain place, consider the travelling cost along with the entrance fees

 We often tend to omit the to and fro cost incurred while travelling and the entrance fee attached to it.
 This can change your budget easily by Rs.
 5,000.